 Do gums grow back after surgery?

-After surgery, gums don’t grow back, and if we remove gum tissue during surgery, it will not grow back.
+After surgery, gums don’t grow back, and if we remove gum tissue, it will not grow back.
 Many patients want their gums removed to show more of their teeth.
 Gum removal is a permanent fix for these patients.
 However, gum grafting can add new tissue to receded gums.

 Who is a good candidate for a full mouth reconstruction?